psxcode/promised-streams/readme.md

-# Async Iterama
+# Promise Streams
-Asynchronous Iterator Streams with lots RxJS-like operators
+Promise-based Streams with lots of RxJS-like operators

 ## Install